tursodatabase/libsql-js/README.md

 ## Features

-* Local databases, like SQLite
+* In-memory databases and local database files, like SQLite
+* Remote database access to libSQL server
-* Embedded replica mode that syncs from remote server to local file
+* In-app replica that syncs with a libSQL server

 ## Installing